-If an estate is insolvent, the Executor working to Settle the Estate may need to work with the Probate Court and Creditors to identify a plan to settle some debts and distribute remaining assets in a fair and equitable manner.
+If an estate is insolvent, its Executor or Administrator will need to work with Probate Court and to identify a plan to settle some debts and distribute remaining assets in a fair and equitable manner.

 Navigating the complexities of an Estate Administration with an insolvent estate can be legally and financially challenging, so it's best to hire with an experienced Estate Attorney or Probate Attorney.

 The typical steps to take when dealing with an insolvent estate include: